Fusion (semi)rings arising from quantum groups: Preliminaries

 Easy quantum groups are based on the combinatorics of partitions and in particular noncrossing ones.
-A \emph{partition} is the datum of two integers $k$ and $l$ and a partition of the set $\{1, \dots, k+l\}$.
+A \emph{partition} consists in two integers $k$ and $l$ and a partition of the set $\{1, \dots, k+l\}$.
 We think of it as an upper row of $k$ points, a lower row of $l$ points and some strings connecting these points.
-If the strings do not cross each other, the partition will be said to be \emph{noncrossing}.
-The set of all partitions is denoted $P$ and the set of all noncrossing partitions is denoted $NC$.
+If the strings may be put such that they do not cross, the partition will be said to be \emph{noncrossing}.
+The set of all partitions is denoted by $P$ and the set of all noncrossing partitions is denoted by $NC$.

-A maximal set of points which are all connected by a string in a partition is called a \emph{block}.
+A maximal set of points which are all connected in a partition is called a \emph{block}.
 We denote by $b(p)$ the number of blocks of a partition $p$, by $t(p)$ the number of \emph{through-blocks}, i.e. blocks containing both upper and lower points and by $\beta(p) = b(p)-t(p)$ the number of \emph{non-through-blocks}.
 This work is concerned with a refinement of the notion of partitions : colored partitions.

-\begin{de} A \emph{(two-)colored partition} is a partition with the additional data of a color (say black or white) for each point.
-The set of all colored partitions is denoted $\Pc$ and the set of noncrossing colored partitions is denoted $\NCc$. \end{de}
+\begin{de} A \emph{(two-)colored partition} is a partition with the additional data of a color (black or white) for each point.
+The set of all colored partitions is denoted by $\Pc$ and the set of noncrossing colored partitions is denoted by $\NCc$. \end{de}